LISTEN TO THIS ARTICLE

 Kim et al. propose a different approach: causal attribution.
 Instead of filtering inputs, track how retrieved content influences the agent's outputs.
 If a snippet from an external document directly causes the agent to perform an unauthorized action, flag it.

 The causal approach introduces its own challenges.
 It requires maintaining separate execution paths to test counterfactuals, which adds computational overhead.
 In high-throughput production systems, this latency compounds.
-A 15ms attribution check per retrieval might seem negligible, but multiply that across thousands of concurrent sessions and you're looking at infrastructure costs that make CFOs nervous.
+Even a modest 1.38x latency multiplier per retrieval adds up across thousands of concurrent sessions, and that's infrastructure cost that makes CFOs nervous.

 The Medical Case Is Worse

-Lee et al. built MPIB, a benchmark specifically for prompt injection in clinical settings.
+Lee et al. built MPIB, a benchmark of 9,697 curated instances specifically for prompt injection in clinical settings.
 The results should terrify anyone building healthcare agents.

 This is the use case where prompt injection stops being a technical curiosity and becomes a liability nightmare.
 Every health system deploying LLM-based clinical decision support is one successful attack away from a malpractice claim their insurance won't cover because nobody in the industry has figured out how to price AI security risk.
 The economic incentives are misaligned: the teams building these systems face pressure to ship fast, while the teams that will face legal liability aren't in the room when architectural decisions get made.